EnforcerHuman/Fitness_App/README.md

 # strongify

- Fitness App with Kit 2-in-1 fitness tracker.
+ Fitness App with  2-in-1 fitness tracker.
 It helps you track your workout and sleep - making it easy to see your overall progress.

 ## Getting Started